Alex9779/BigBox-Settings/README.md

  - applies the needed g-code script for starting a print, changing tools and ending a print

 ### Testing status
-I did several prints with every extruder preset (left only, right only, dual) and all worked fine for me.
 I tweak the settings a bit especially for dual prints because I had problems with the first layer on the second extruder.
 This is related to the fact that a purge prime retraction sequence is run in the tool change